RexManglicmot/Hospital-Sepsis-Survival-Classification-via-Naives-Bayes/Sepsis-Survival-Classification-Naives-Bayes.md

 In the figure above, we are trying to find the probability of A given that B is true/has already occurred.

+The variable A represents the class variable (to surf or not).
+Variable B represents the features (temperature, humidity, weather, etc.)

 </center>